 - Your smile will light up the room.

 - Laugh, smile, share a story.
 Eat and drink like everyone else.

 - Make a positive, lasting first impression.

 - Go for that promotion at work.

 - A traditional or an electric toothbrush are okay to use on your teeth—just make sure the bristles are soft.

 - Simply brush your teeth like normal and use a water pik to keep your new teeth in great shape.

 - Keep up with your regularly scheduled cleanings and we’ll honor a lifetime warranty on your dental implants.

 The Dental Implant Procedure – What to Expect?

-Swelling, tenderness, bruising are to be expected, and there may be a little blood.
-Any excessive bleeding or pain and you should give us a call right away.
+Swelling, tenderness, and bruising are to be expected, and there may be a little blood.
+If you experience excessive bleeding or pain, give us a call at the office.